MohammadHossein Rezaei

 Jan 22, 2025 My paper, Making Language Models Robust Against Negation, has been accepted to NAACL 2025.
 See you in Albuquerque!

 Aug 20, 2024 I participated in the LINXS Summer Research Program at Stanford University in the summer of 2024 as an undergraduate visiting research intern.
-I was advised by Dr. Diyi Yang in the SALT Lab.
+I was advised by Diyi Yang in the SALT Lab.

 May 16, 2024 My paper, Paraphrasing in Affirmative Terms Improves Negation Understanding, has been accepted to ACL 2024.